learn-co-students/london-web-111819/11-intro-to-the-internet/README.md

+* Run bundle install!

-To fire up the website, navigate to the project folder, type 'shotgun' into your terminal, and then go to
+* To fire up the website, navigate to the project folder, type 'shotgun' into your terminal, and then go to

 localhost:9393 in your Chrome Browser :)